risk-first/website/Home.md

 ### Part 1: [Introduction](Introduction)

-Some easy-to-digest ideas that will set the scene for examining the methodologies.
+Some easy-to-digest ideas that will set the scene for examining the practices later.

  - [Introduction](Introduction)
  - [Development Process](Development-Process)